gl-eb/protocols-phtac/molecular_assays.md

 ## PCR

-Protocol adapted Macarena Toll-Riera and Promega
+Protocol adapted from Macarena Toll-Riera and Promega

 1. Harvest bacterial cells to run PCR on
    - Liquid culture: